 - Melt butter in a fry pan.

-- Add sage leaves and stir them around to coat them with the butter.
+- Add sage leaves and stir them to coat with the butter.

 - Cook over medium low heat until they are crisp, about 5 minutes.